Lighthouses of the United States: Arkansas and Oklahoma

 Digest has a September 2003 feature on

-the lighthouse, and Google has a satellite
+the lighthouse, and Google has an aerial

 view.
 The lighthouse marks the entrance to the marina in a commercial